5 Things to Look for When Identifying an Influencer Brand Ambassador

 From a brand perspective, this is a daunting prospect.
 In the online sphere, the value of influence is the highest currency.
 If your product is championed by key movers-and-shakers in your industry, then their word-of-mouth can both increase your brand awareness and sales traffic with cataclysmic and colossal impact.

-Most influencer partnerships extend beyond a one-photo post.
+An influencer partnership extends beyond a one-photo post.
 Many ambassadors will sign annual contracts, supplying an established cadence of posts and shout outs throughout the year.
 Some contracts might include events or public meet and greets on behalf of your brand.
 Others might involve a multi-channel deal with both video and photo content.

 With this in mind, it is critical that you make the right choice in finding the right influencer to partner with.
-The following five tips should help you to hone in on the right person for the task.
+The following demonstrates a basic guide to influencer marketing and five tips should help you to hone in on the right person for the task.
 Vetting your influencers through this five-fold lens should help you ensure that they are going to honor and support your brand in the right ways.

 Are There Conflicts of Interest in their Past Partnerships?